Join Our FREE Webinar

 Redfin and Zillow offer a built-in home value tool that users can maximize to assess a property’s potential market value.
 Besides the built-in tool, both platforms often generate and include an estimate and comparable homes for each property listing in their databases.

-Regarding Zestimate vs Redfin Estimates, Redfin has a median error rate of 2.09% for on-market homes and a 6.45% accuracy for off-market homes.
+Regarding zillow vs Redfin Estimates, Redfin has a median error rate of 2.09% for on-market homes and a 6.45% accuracy for off-market homes.
 Additionally, Redfin’s algorithms update on-market property estimates daily and weekly for off-market properties.

 A Zillow estimate has a 2.4% median error rate for on-market properties and a 7.5% error margin on off-market estimates.
 Unfortunately, Zillow doesn’t update its Zestimates as frequently as Redfin making its competitor’s estimates more accurate.